 With an interdisciplinary and highly-integrated team approach to discovery and invention, MBI constitutes a new paradigm in biomedical research and graduate education.
 Our curriculum is crafted to train innovative and influential leaders for not only in academia but also in R&D-based industry.

-The mechanobiology curriculum includes 3 core courses to introduce the principles of mechanobiology (MB5101: Cell as a Machine); in-depth analysis of biological functions (MB5102: Special Topics in Mechanobiology); and training in critical thinking and presentations (MB5103: Trends in Mechanobiology).
-Students then choose 3 electives from many courses offered in different schools.
-To help students venture into new disciplines of inquiry, 1-2 undergraduate courses can be taken with “pass or fail” grade.
-To help students developing decision-making and leadership skills, teaching experiences, laboratory rotations and proposal writing are built into the curriculum.
+The mechanobiology curriculum includes four (4) core courses to introduce the principles of mechanobiology: MB5101- Cell as a Machine (in-depth analysis of biological functions), MB5102- Topics in Mechanobiology (training in critical thinking and presentations), MB5103- Research Seminars in Mechanobiology (taught how to deliver scientific seminars and critically evaluate seminars by others) and MB5104- Integrative Approach to understand Cell Functions (fundamental concepts and practical approaches in understanding cellular functions).
+The mechanobiology curriculum also includes one (1) elective course to introduce the principles of mechanobiology: MB5105- Microfabrication for Biologists (basic principles of soft lithography techniques that are classically used by biologists).
+Students then choose three to four (3-4) elective courses from many courses offered in different schools.
+To help students venture into new disciplines of inquiry, one to two (1-2) undergraduate courses outside the students’ undergraduate training can be taken with a pass or fail grade.
+Students are required to obtain at least 24 MCs.
+To help students in developing decision-making and leadership skills, teaching experiences, laboratory rotations and proposal writing are built into the curriculum.

 A limited number of internships are available.
-Find out more at mbi.nus.edu.sg/education/internship-program.
+Find out more at our internship program.